derickr/derickrethans-articles/202009080944-xdebug-update-august-2020.rst

 The only time I spend in August on Xdebug Cloud is some further conversations with JetBrains.
-I am going to work on Xdebug Cloud when these conversations mode along a little further.
+I am going to work on Xdebug Cloud when these conversations move along a little further.

 If you want to be kept up to date with Xdebug Cloud, please sign up to the `mailinglist <http://cloud.xdebug.com>`_ I'll let you know as soon as